javjerez/Quadratic-voting-system-for-DAOs-in-Solidity/README.md

 # 🪙 Quadratic Voting Smart Contract for DAOs

 This repository contains a Solidity smart contract that implements a **quadratic voting system for DAOs (Decentralized Autonomous Organizations)**.
-The contract allows participants to register, propose initiatives, vote using quadratic weighting and execute approved proposals - all **on-chain**.
+The contract allows participants to register, propose initiatives, vote using quadratic weighting and execute approved proposals, all **on-chain**.

 > The complete design rationale and analysis are detailed in the project's technical report (Spanish only): `Rummikub-Technical-Report.pdf`.